-In addition to general funding priorities, this category is specifically for:
+In addition to general funding priorities, these categories is specifically for:

 - Organisations that demonstrate willingness to actively work with Council toward service delivery for the benefit of the community.

-- Organisations with limited access to funding sources, therefore must clearly demonstrate willingness to actively seek other sources of income to become self sufficient at the end of funding term
+- Organisations that can provide evidence of limited access to funding sources, therefore must clearly demonstrate willingness to actively seek other sources of income with the view to non-dependance on Council funding.